Razikus/chatgpt-gaming-framework/README.md

 My personal fun research on capabilities of ChatGPT and GPT models for gaming

-I strongly believe that we can expect some revolution on Non Playable Characters and overall in gaming industry
+I strongly believe that we can expect some revolution on Non Playable Characters and overall in gaming industry with these models.

+I'm calling it right now ```Neural Generated Stories``` or ```Neural Playable Characters```

 ## DEMO
 https://gptgames.razikus.tech/ - I will keep it until some free credits expires